What is chronic obstructive pulmonary disease?

-Your veterinarian may suspect a diagnosis of COPD based on your pet's history and the results of a physical examination.
-When the chest is listened to with a stethoscope, "crackles" (harsh crackling or popping sounds) may be heard when the dog breathes in and out.
+Your veterinarian may suspect COPD based on your pet's history and the results of a physical examination.
+When the chest is listened to with a stethoscope, ’crackles’ (harsh crackling or popping sounds) may be heard when the dog breathes in and out.
 With COPD, the heart rate is usually normal or lower than normal and there is often a pronounced sinus arrhythmia (an irregular heart rate that is associated with the breathing cycle).

 A series of tests may be required to confirm the diagnosis and to exclude other diseases that could be causing the symptoms.

-Cytology using bronchoscopy and/or tracheal lavage.
+- Cytology using bronchoscopy.
 A bronchoscope is used to directly examine the inner surfaces of the airways in an anesthetized dog, looking for characteristic changes associated with COPD.
 After completing the visual examination, cytology samples, or samples of the cells lining the bronchi and bronchioles can be collected for microscopic examination and culture for microorganisms such as bacteria.
-Alternatively, cytology samples may be collected using a technique called tracheal lavage, in which a small amount of sterile saline is flushed into the airways and then retrieved; the collected material will contain mucus and cells from within the lung tissue, that can be examined microscopically or cultured for infectious organisms.

-Most dogs with COPD can be treated as outpatients.
-If the pet is experiencing severe respiratory distress, hospitalization for oxygen therapy and/or intravenous medication to stabilize the condition may be required.
+Many dogs with COPD can be treated as outpatients.
+However, if the pet is experiencing severe respiratory distress, hospitalization for oxygen therapy and/or intravenous medication to stabilize the condition may be required.

-Specific medications that may be prescribed to treat COPD include bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection and/or corticosteroids to decrease the inflammation and ease the coughing.
-In some patients, the use of metered dose inhalers may be an option.
+Specific medications that may be prescribed to treat COPD include bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection, and/or corticosteroids to decrease the inflammation and ease the coughing.
+In some patients, the use of metered dose inhalers (puffers) may be an option.
 Your veterinarian will discuss all the options with you and help you decide which options are best for your pet.

 Non-specific treatments for COPD include diet modification and mild exercise to promote weight loss, and using a harness instead of a collar for restraint.
 Avoidance of irritants such as smoke or airborne allergens will help lessen the chance of relapses.
 Your veterinarian may prescribe supplements that have antioxidant, anti-inflammatory or immune stimulant functions as supportive treatments.

 To reduce the risk that bacteria will induce further inflammation or cause an infection in the respiratory tract, it is important to maintain good oral hygiene in the dog with COPD.
-Most dogs will allow you to brush their teeth on a daily basis.
-Regular oral examinations including a complete dental descaling, cleaning and polishing under general anesthesia are part of a comprehensive oral hygiene program.
+It is important to brush their teeth on a daily basis.
+Regular oral examinations including a complete dental descaling, cleaning, and polishing under general anesthesia are part of a comprehensive oral hygiene program.